DeSciL/Qualtrics/Panel/Panel.md

 #### 7. Submit

-Submit the codelist together with the HIT Ticket to DeSciL Staff
+Just submit the codelist together with the HIT Ticket to DeSciL Staff and we are ready to run your survey within 24-48 hours.

 Contact DeSciL staff for fully unattended code exchange via WebService calls.
 However, this makes only sense, if you have a high number surveys to deploy or if you do real-time gaming.